foxsouns/ReInventTheWheel/README.md

 A front-end for Windows CMD, using a batch file.

-If you want some of your batch shit in it, just submit a PR.
+If you want some of your batch stuff in it, just submit a PR.

 Don't know how to impliment it?
 Submit an issue.
-Maybe I can do it *for* you.
+Maybe I can do it for ya.

 ## FAQ:
 ### can i use thi-